bitovi/academy/src/react-vite/04-components/components.md

-@page learn-react-vite/components Building Components
+@page learn-react/components Building Components
-@parent learn-react-vite 4
+@parent learn-react 4
 @outline 3

 @description Components are the core building blocks of any React application